Solo & Independent Travel Off the Beaten Path

 Now the most popular question: Is it safe to travel Pakistan?

-That’s a complicated answer and not exactly a yes or no. Check here for a deeper analysis from a solo female traveller who spent 2 months in Northern Pakistan.
+That’s a complicated answer and not exactly a yes or no. Check here for a deeper analysis from a solo female traveller who spent 5 months in Pakistan.

 When to Go: Best Time to Visit Northern Pakistan